-The design principle was to maintain the high class midrange and balance of the LS5/9s but with greater extension, power handling and authority.
-The same continuity of sound is available between the models and engineers can swap between the two different speakers with confidence during recording and mastering.
+The design retains the same midrange clarity and balance of the LS5/9, but offers an extended bass response and greater authority at high level in larger rooms.
+The continuity of sound quality between the two designs means that engineers can move between the two different loudspeakers with complete confidence during the recording and mastering process.

-Maximum Output : Over 110dB for a pair @ 2m
+Maximum output - Over 110dB for a pair at 2m

 BBC monitor user guide - contains recommendations for setting up, using, and caring for your loudspeakers.